 G2 Licence Frequently Asked Questions

-As a G2-licensed driver, you have been on the road for a minimum 8 to 12 months already.
+As a G2 licensed driver, you have been on the road for a minimum of eight to 12 months already.
 However, there is still a lot of experience to be gained and questions to be answered.
 Here are the top questions asked by G2 drivers about licences and insurance:

 Everything you need to know about getting licensed to drive in Ontario can be found on the provincial government website, or in the Official Ministry of Transportation (MTO) Driver’s Handbook.